wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 python 3-variant_qc/9-filter_mt_after_variant_qc.py --snv snv_bin --indel indel_bin
 ```

-## 4. Genotype QC
+## Stage 4.
+Genotype QC

 On the GenotypeQc step we need to remove genotypes that are not quality enough.
 However, by removing genotypes that don't match certain filter thresholds,
 we always remove some percentage of real existing genotypes.

-To obtain good results, we need to determine the best combination of hard filters,
+To achieve the best result, we need to determine the best combination of hard filters,
 to save "good" variations as much as possible,
 and get rid of all "bad" variants and genotypes at the same time.

 The first script of the genotype QC helps you to analyze different combinations of hard filters
 and choose optimal values.

-First hard filter that we use, if the random forest bin,
+First hard filter that we use, is the random forest bin,
 determined on the VariantQC step.
 This filter applies on the variation level, removing
-all genotyped for the variation above the threshold
+all genotypes for the variation above the threshold
-(for RFB bin smaller values are better)
+(for RF bin smaller values are better)

 Based on the results of the VariantQC step populate the provisional values
 for the SNV and indel random forest bins in the `evaluation` part of the config file.